fubuloubu/ERC4626/README.md

 MUST emit the `Deposit` event.
 MAY support an additional flow in which the underlying tokens are owned by the Vault contract before the `deposit` execution, and are accounted for during `deposit`.
+MUST revert if all of `assets` cannot be deposited.

 Note that most implementations will require pre-approval of the Vault with the Vault's underyling `asset` token.